Invention for Innovation - Product Development Award Supporting Information for Applicants

 Researchers applying for NIHR funding are asked to consider the carbon footprint of their research and take steps to reduce carbon emissions where appropriate.
 Advice on how to do this can be obtained from the Carbon Reduction Guidelines

-To submit an application, you must complete all the relevant sections of the online form available within the CCF RMS.
+To submit an application, you must complete all the relevant sections of the online form available within the Central Commissioning Facility Research Management System (CCF RMS).

 The ‘System Help’ document found on the CCF RMS’s web pages provides extensive step by step instructions on how to make use of the CCF RMS.